hipertracker/poi-multi-example/README.md

-This is a simple example of using React, Vue and Elm together on the sane page.
+This is a simple example of using React, Vue and Elm together on the same page.